Battle of Meligalas: Emergence of the Resistance in occupied Messenia

 Following the German invasion of Greece in April 1941, German forces were quickly transferred out of Greece for the forthcoming invasion of the Soviet Union.
 Most of Greece, including the Peloponnese, came under Italian military control as a result.
-Western Thrace and eastern Macedonia came under Bulgarian control, and various strategically important areas (notably, Athens, Piraeus, Crete, and Thessaloniki with Central Macedonia) remained under German control.

 In the Kalamata Province, the communist-led National Liberation Front (EAM) emerged in 1942, forming initial partisan resistance against the unpopular confiscation of crops by the Italian military authorities.
 The engagements of these first left-wing groups were limited to skirmishes with the Greek Gendarmerie and the Italian Army, and by late 1942 they were almost all either destroyed or forced to evacuate to Central Greece.
 In April 1943, when the Peloponnese was considered "partisan-free" by the occupation authorities, Dimitris Michas, who had previously been imprisoned by the Italians, formed a new partisan group on orders from EAM.
 Following his first successes, and with the arrival of reinforcements from the mainland, the group began openly attacking Italian soldiers and their Greek informants.
 By June 1943, the number of Greek People's Liberation Army (ELAS) partisans in the Peloponnese had reached about 500 men in total.
 Due to the lack of a central command and communication difficulties, they were dispersed and operated as quasi-autonomous groups.
 In August 1943, according to a German intelligence report, partisan activity spiked in the mountainous areas of Messenia in southwestern Peloponnese, where 800 men under Kostas Kanellopoulos operated.

 In early 1943, the "Hellenic Army" (ES), formed by mostly royalist former officers, was established as a resistance group and formed its own small armed groups, which clashed with the Italians.
 Initially it declared itself a politically independent and neutral force, but after forging ties with royalist networks chiefly in the Peloponnese and in Athens, it shifted to an anti-EAM stance by July.
 The British made efforts to unify the local resistance groups in the Peloponnese, but these efforts failed, and in August 1943 ES clashed with ELAS, while some of its most prominent leaders, such as Dionysios Papadongonas and possibly also Tilemachos Vrettakos, respectively sought collaboration with the Italian and German occupation authorities against ELAS.
 However, the apparent delay of German assistance, the losses suffered by Vrettakos' men in a clash with a German force at Pyrgaki, Arcadia, and the end of Allied air drops to both ES and ELAS, resulted in ES's defeat in October, leaving EAM/ELAS as the sole organized Resistance force in the Peloponnese.